 By nava | On October 21, 2017 | Comments (0)

 Margery Sharp (January 25, 1905 – March 25, 1991), born Clara Margery Melita Sharp in Salisbury, England, was a prolific British author.
-Though she wrote numerous books (many in the comic novel genre), her most enduring works are The Rescuers series for children, two of which were adapted into animated Disney films.
+Though she wrote numerous books (many in the comic novel genre), her most enduring work is The Rescuers series for children, two of which were adapted into animated Disney films.

 After completing a varied education in arts and languages, Margery started her career by getting her stories published in Punch magazine, at age 21.
 She continued to write for this and other major magazines in Britain and the U.S. By the time she was 30, she had published her first novel, Rhododendron Pie (1930) which took her just a month to write.
 By the end of the 30s, she had married Major Geoffrey Castle, an aeronautical engineer.